Business

 };

 The critical decision: not every possible page should exist.
-Early on, I generated pages for every make-model-year combination I had any data for.
-That gave me about 35,000 potential pages.
-But many of them were thin — a page for a 1987 Isuzu Impulse with two data points and no real content isn't useful to anyone.
+I generated pages for every make-model-year combination I had any data for.
+That produced about 35,000 potential pages.
+But many of them were thin: a page for a 1987 Isuzu Impulse with two data points and no real content isn't useful to anyone, and Google knows it.

 I implemented a minimum data threshold.
-If a vehicle didn't have at least meaningful specifications, recall data, or market pricing, the page didn't get created.
-That cut the total from 35,000 to about 22,000 pages that had genuine content depth.
+If a vehicle didn't have meaningful specifications, recall data, or market pricing, the page didn't get created.
+That cut the total from 35,000 to about 22,000 pages with genuine content depth.

 Sitemap Management at Scale

-Google's sitemap protocol supports up to 50,000 URLs per sitemap file, with a maximum file size of 50MB.
-In theory, my 20,000 pages fit comfortably in a single sitemap.
+Google's sitemap protocol supports up to 50,000 URLs per file with a 50MB size limit.
+In theory, 20,000 pages fit in one sitemap.
 In practice, a single sitemap at this scale is a terrible idea.

 Crawl prioritization.
 Google doesn't crawl all URLs in a sitemap equally.
-With a single file containing 20,000 URLs, Google's crawler was visiting maybe 2,000-3,000 pages per day.
+With 20,000 URLs in a single file, the crawler was visiting maybe 2,000 to 3,000 pages per day.
 New pages took weeks to get indexed.
 Updated pages took even longer to get re-crawled.

 Change detection.
-When everything is in one sitemap, the lastmod timestamps become noise.
+When everything lives in one sitemap, lastmod timestamps become noise.
 Google can't efficiently determine which pages have actually changed, so it either re-crawls everything (wasteful) or ignores the timestamps entirely (slow).

 Debugging.
-When you have indexing problems — and you will have indexing problems — finding the affected pages in a 20,000-URL sitemap is a nightmare.
+When you have indexing problems (and you will), finding the affected pages in a 20,000-URL sitemap is a nightmare.

-The solution was a sitemap index with multiple segmented sitemaps:
+The solution was a sitemap index with segmented sitemaps by vehicle make:

 // Sitemap index generation